 Is it my job to make my kids happy?

 Finally, I’m thrilled to have an answer that comes from a source I trust.

 Dr. Deborah Gilboa – you can call her Dr. G – is a family physician and parenting expert.
 She’s also smart, compassionate, and believes in every parent’s ability to know their own child best (which is the only kind of parenting expert I’ll listen to!)

 Here’s what she has to say about happiness, parenting, and where the two overlap.

 How do you define happiness?

-What “shoulds” have you let go of in order to pursue your happiness?
+What “shoulds” have you let go of in order to be a happier parent?

-What’s the best advice you’ve ever received about happiness?
+What’s the best advice about happiness you’ve ever received?

 That happiness is more rare in the “big” moments than in the everyday.
 We often have a lot of expectations built up and emotions swirling at the milestone events.
 That the happiness in the car on the way to the graduation while singing along to a great song on the radio is every bit as valuable (and often more achievable) than happiness while shaking the university president’s hand.

 How much do you love the idea of a parenting expert who might not have a spotless house or be serving a homemade dinner every night?
 Lots!